🔼The name Barnabas in the Bible

 The author of Acts (who is probably Luke), writes that the apostles gave Barnabas his nickname and explains it to mean Son Of Encouragement (Acts 4:36), which is not a linear translation but rather a paraphrase (something similar occurs with the name Boanerges).
-The word that Luke uses is παρακλησις (paraklesis), meaning the act of exhorting, encouraging or comforting.
-It comes from the verb παρακλεω (parakaleo), meaning to beseech, which in turn is a construct of the words παρα (para), which expresses the notion of immediate vicinity or proximity, and the verb καλεω, meaning to call.
+The word that Luke uses is παρακλησις (paraklesis), which describes the act of calling people closer together, onto closer intimacy and stronger comfort.
+It comes from the verb παρακλεω (parakaleo), which in turn is a construct of the words παρα (para), which expresses the notion of immediate vicinity or proximity, and the verb καλεω (kaleo), meaning to call.

 Parakaleo means to implore someone to come to one's side; to aid or support.
 The word paraklesis is used for the whole of Scriptures (Romans 15:4) as well as the Gospel (1 Thessalonians 2:3), and the phrase Son Of Encouragement may also be interpreted as Son Of The Encouragement, referring to the Gospel.

 🔼Etymology of the name Barnabas

 The second part of the name Barnabas is thought to stem from the Aramaic word נביא (nebi), meaning prophet.
 This word is most likely an adoption of the similar Hebrew word נביא (nabi), also meaning prophet: